-The outcome of these measures cannot be predicted at this time and Management's ability to complete these measures will depend on market conditions and its ability to find buyers for these assets.
-The Company's Board of Directors has approved pursuing these measures.
+The outcome of the potential sale of the Grafoid shares cannot be predicted at this time and Management's ability to complete the sale will depend on market conditions and its ability to find buyers for these assets.
+The Company's Board of Directors approved pursuing the sale.